 - What do you suggest OTT platforms should do to retain the incremental DAU observed on the platform during the lockdown period?

 There are two types of users we noticed during this period on Zee5: ones who seemed to like the content on display later turning into loyalists and others who came to the platform for specific content and aren’t too keen on returning.
 The brand is building the content pipeline to engage and bring back such users.
-The OTT platform has been releasing movies during the lockdown and analyzing the audience’s reaction by creating taste clusters.
+The OTT platform marketing has been going strong.
+These OTT platforms have been releasing movies during the lockdown and analyzing the audience’s reaction by creating taste clusters.
 Marrying the taste clusters with the content library to understand if the brand has enough to talk about what users like is the key here.
 The rest of the work is on creating differing communication strategies to reach out to the users.

 - The pandemic has adversely affected the fashion brands as people are prioritizing essentials spends in favor of luxury.
 How does a retail brand like Marks & Spencer engage end-users and at the same time drive transactions?
 Have any changes been made in the marketing strategy and how does an omnichannel strategy help the business?